 Check for dance classes near me on Superprof.

 Awesome Tunes for 4-Beat Dancing

 The disco era was short-lived; some say mercifully so.
 Nevertheless, that brief span turned out some of the best 4-beat dance music ever recorded.

-Saturday Night Fever, superficially a film about how liberating dancing can be is filled with 4/4 beat BeeGee tracks you could learn how to dance and practice your moves to.
+Saturday Night Fever, on the surface a film about the liberating nature of dance, is filled with 4/4 beat BeeGee tracks — perfect for practising with.

-Stayin’ Alive is a great song for more reasons than one: not only is it the anthem of the disco era but it maintains the perfect tempo and beat to perform CPR to!
+Stayin’ Alive is not only is it the anthem of the disco era but it often referred to by people teaching first aid and CPR.
+Why?
+Because it maintains a perfect tempo and beat!

-Other BeeGee tunes on that soundtrack include Night Fever and Jive Talking.
+Other BeeGee tunes on the movie soundtrack include Night Fever and Jive Talking.

-Interesting movie trivia: John Travolta and his dance partner rehearsed one of their dance scenes to a different song altogether but the movie producers could not afford to buy the rights from the original singer so they dubbed in a BeeGees song that had approximately the same tempo.
+Interesting movie trivia: John Travolta and Karen Gorney rehearsed one of their dance scenes to a different song altogether but the producers could not afford to buy the rights from the original singer so they dubbed in a BeeGees song that had approximately the same tempo.